nanoframework/nf-VSCodeExtension/installation.md

 - PowerShell core (`pwsh`) for Linux/macOS

 >Note: if you're running into a `langversion:9` error, try installing the latest mono-nightly

+> **Note:** Do not use the `mono-complete` package provided by your Linux distribution
+> as it may not include `msbuild` which is required for this extension to work.
+>
+> Instead install the `mono-complete` package provided by the Mono Project.
+> The [preview](https://www.mono-project.com/download/preview/) version is recommended
+> as the [stable](https://www.mono-project.com/download/stable/) version is outdated.

 ## Install steps